maniospas/smoll/docs/std.md

 ```rust
 match(cstr obj, cstr type_name) -> (mut char[])
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 8 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 8 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors:

+16. arena is out of space
 2. null pointer
+18. can only define strings on contiguous buffers
+19. can only define strings on non-offset buffers
 10. allocation failed
 12. cannot resize buffers with alloc; it promises no data reallocation
 13. cannot allocate a buffer of unsized type
 15. out of bounds
-16. arena is out of space
-18. can only define strings on contiguous buffers
-19. can only define strings on non-offset buffers

 Returned values defer use of the following functions: